MARTIMM/raku-mongodb-driver/README.md

 ## API CHANGES

-There has bee a lot of changes in the API.
+There has been a lot of changes in the API.
 All methods which had underscores ('_') are converted to dashed ones ('-').
 The old ones will show deprecation info.
 However, it is importend to know that also named parameters are changed in the same way but these cannot be warned for.